Delivering on Digital

 - Gaining a clear understanding of how organizations can maximize returns from their digital investments

-- Receiving tools and techniques that allow real benefits to be realized
+- Learning tools and techniques that allow the realization of real benefits

 - Applying these tools and techniques to actual projects

-- Aligning an organization’s portfolio of investments in IT with business objectives
+- Leading digital transformation initiatives and aligning an organization’s portfolio of investments in digital with business objectives

 - Mapping organizational changes against expected benefits, investment objectives, and business drivers